You will perform the following tasks when you use the Greenplum Streaming Server (GPSS) to load data into a VMware Tanzu Greenplum table:

 Determining Batch Load Status

-To determine if GPSS loaded one or more batches of data to VMware Greenplum successfully, first examine the status and progress of the job in question.
+To determine if GPSS loaded one or more batches of data to Tanzu Greenplum successfully, first examine the status and progress of the job in question.
 The gpsscli status and gpsscli progress command output will identify if any known error conditions exist.

 Also examine gpss command output and logs, searching for messages that identify the number of rows inserted and rejected.
 For a Kafka or RabbitMQ data source, search for: